Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Uniform separation of approximating solutions

-Let us define the events $S_{\vep}(r)$.
-First, recall the parameter vector chosen in Assumption~\ref{ass} as well as the constants $\kappa_j$ defined in Theorem~\ref{thm:gr}.
-In the following, we need to use small portions of the constants $\kappa_1$ and $\kappa_3$, and by (\ref{def:kappa})-(d) we can take
+Let us give the precise definition of the events $S(r)$ and discuss the ingredients.
+First, recall the parameter vector chosen in Assumption~\ref{ass} as well as the constants $\kappa_j$ defined in Theorem~\ref{teogr}.
+We need to use small portions of the constants $\kappa_1$~and~$\kappa_3$, and by (\ref{defkappa})(d) we can find a constant $\wp$ satisfying